trevordixon/http-trackpad/README.md

 HTTP-Trackpad
 =============
 Use your iPad or another computer on your network to control your Linux desktop.
 This program will run on the desktop to be controlled and uses Node.js to deliver the client through a web browser.
+Server only tested so far in Ubuntu 11.10.

 Dependencies
 ------------